EdyJ/blender-to-unity-fbx-exporter/README.md

 **File > Export > Unity FBX (.fbx)**

-Exports all Empty, Mesh and Armature objects in the current scene except those in disabled collections.
+Exports all Empty, Mesh and Armature objects in the current scene except those in excluded collections.
 The full hierarchy is properly preserved and exported, including local positions and rotations.

 <p align="center">
 <img src="/img/blender-to-unity-fbx-exporter-menu.png" alt="Blender To Unity FBX Exporter Menu">